Vluuks/AndroidPractice/Week3/Content.md

 <a name="setup"></a>

 ### Setting everything up
-Now that the adapter has been defined and the methods inside as well, we can couple it with a list container.
+Now that the adapter has been defined and the methods inside as well, we can couple it with a list printer.
 This, again, is similar to the plain Java example.
-The container is initialized at some point, then the adapter is created using its constructor.
-Finally, the adapter is passed to the container.
+The printer is initialized at some point, then the adapter is created using its constructor.
+Finally, the adapter is passed to the printer.

         StudentAdapter adapter = new StudentAdapter(this, R.layout.row_item, studentList);
         listView.setAdapter(adapter);

-If you do not set your adapter on the container, nothing will happen on the screen yet.
-The actual rendering of list items only starts once the adapter is connected to the container using `setAdapter()`.
+If you do not set your adapter on the printer, nothing will happen on the screen yet.
+The actual rendering of list items only starts once the adapter is connected to the printer using `setAdapter()`.

 <a name="practice"></a>